-Postdoctoral Researcher Mentoring Plan: (up to one page) In some cases, postdoctoral researcher involvement might be justified.
+Mentoring Plan: (up to one page) In some cases, postdoctoral researcher involvement might be justified.
 Significant rationale should be provided in the Project Description if such involvement is intended.
-As described in the PAPPG section II.D.2.i, each proposal that requests funding to support postdoctoral researchers must upload a "Mentoring Plan" as a supplementary document.
-Such a plan should describe the mentoring activities that will be provided for the postdoctoral researcher.
+As described in the Chapter II.D.2 of the PAPPG, each proposal that requests funding to support postdoctoral researchers or graduate students must upload a "Mentoring Plan" as a supplementary document.
+Such a plan should describe the mentoring activities that will be provided for the postdoctoral researcher or graduate students.